marcobeierer/joomla-gallery/README.md

 - fixed lazy loading issue
 - refactored to use native Joomla cache for thumbnails and preview images
 - the protection of the images with a htaccess file is now optional

+### 1.0.0-alpha.9

+- added support for the native Joomla update function

 ## Known Bugs